ahgroup/DSAIDE/README.md

 ## Further information
 * [I published a paper describing the package](https://doi.org/10.1371/journal.pcbi.1005642).
 The paper is by now somewhat outdated whith regards to the details of the package, but it describes the overall idea and context well.
+* The [package tutorial (vignette)](https://ahgroup.github.io/DSAIDE/articles/DSAIDE.html) contains up-to-date and detailed instructions on the different ways the package can be used.
+* If you want to take a deeper look at the package, see [this Markdown file](https://github.com/ahgroup/DSAIDE/blob/master/inst/docsfordevelopers/documentation.md) which provides further information on the details of the package structure.
+(If you plan to develop new apps, or make other substantial contributions, it is best to get in touch with me first.)
 * A 'companion' package to this one, called Dynamical Systems Approaches for Immune Respone Modeling (DSAIRM), focuses on models for analyzing with-host infection dynamics.
 It has the same structure as DSAIDE.
 [See the DSAIRM site for more information.](https://ahgroup.github.io/DSAIRM)
 * I have solutions (in progress) to most of the 'What to do' tasks for the different apps.
 If you are an instructor using this package as part of a class, email me if you are interested in having access to these solutions.
 * I heard that DSAIDE doesn't seem to work quite right using Docker.
 This is likely irrelevant for almost all users.